rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 There were no missing values in the raw sensor data, as this subset of the study data had been pre-cleaned.
 So we will just move on to the next step.

-We had removed any columns containing missing data on data import, and will create new calculated fields to replace them.
+We had removed any columns containing missing data on data import, and will create new calculated fields using the raw sensor data.
+Rarely, doing this may create some missing data which will be re-addressed after all fields are ready for feature selection.

 <br>
 <br>
 ##### Summarise variables on axes to vectors

-In the next code block we do four things, we firstly group our data into vector groups by sensor, calculate their vector magnitudes, define the vector statistics that we wish to calculate to use as features in the random forest model along with the grouping we will use to aggregate to these, and finally run our sensor data through this to create these new variables as vector summaries.
+In the next code block we do four things:
+1. We group our data into vector groups by sensor, then
+2. Calculate their vector magnitudes,
+3. Define the vector statistics that we wish to calculate to use as features in the random forest model along with the grouping we will use to aggregate to these, and
+4. Run our sensor data through this to create these new variables as vector summaries.

-Once we have done this, we can perform feature selection using these summaries as features.
+Once we have done this, we can perform feature selection using these summaries as features, which will hopefully contain all sensor nformation in a reduced feature space.

 Vector magnitudes are calculated from 3 dimensions (front, sideways, upwards) as:

 $$\mathrm{magnitude}=\sqrt{x^2+y^2+z^2}$$

+Let's do this using the numpy and pandas libraries in Python:

 <br>
 ```python